maseelshah22/FantasyFootballProject/README.md

 * `UserInterface` : This class is responsible for initializing the program and User Interface after being called on by the `main` class
 * `ScrapeStats` : Responsible for parsing the online data source, calculating stats, and writing to and exporting the Excel file
 * `Player` : Object class integral for managing data storage for each player
+* *Important Note*: Current season's data is not available until *after* the New Year
+  - Example: 2023-24 season data is not available until January 1st, 2024

 ## Your Turn! 🙋‍♂️
 * Take the opportunity to use this program to get an edge on your friends this upcoming Fantasy Football Season!